utopia-foss/utopia/README.md

     pip install git+https://...
     ```

-    The clone URLs can be found by following the links in the
+    The URLs to use for cloning can be found by following the links in the
     [dependency table](#dependencies) above.
 Note that deleting the build
     directories will also require to install the dependencies again.